h0uter/h0uter.github.io/_projects/2020-04-20-MLDG-project.md

 * **Loop unrolling**<br>
 The first challenge we encountered was that google Colab stopped running too early to complete multiple runs back-to-back.
 Each run consist of 4 iterations in which a single domain is held out from the training set.
 To solve this problem, the outer loop of the entry scripts is unrolled, enabling the runs to be executed independently.
 * **Hyperparameter investigation**<br>
 Because the code is available for a given paper does not necessarily mean that it is independently reproducible.
-To get a better feel for the independent reproducability, it is investigated whether all hyperparameters used for this experiment are specified in the paper.
+To get a better feel for the independent reproducibility, it is investigated whether all hyperparameters used for this experiment are specified in the paper.
 This can be seen in below in table 2.

   | Hyperparameter | Value | Specified in paper |